Norwegian Bombshell Hilde Osland Busts Out Of Soaking Wet Bikini

 Another admirer told Osland she looked like a Bond girl.

 Osland definitely has the body to be a Bond girl, and there is no doubting that her fans would love to see her starring in a hit movie on the big screen.
 But for now, her 1.4 million followers will have to settle for seeing her online.
-There should be no complaints, however, as the blond beauty updates her Instagram account frequently.
+There should be no complaints, however, as the blonde beauty updates her Instagram account frequently.

 Fans wanting to stay up-to-date with Osland can follow her Instagram account.